symmetricapi/webpack-symmetric/README.md

 In order to avoid warnings in your browser make sure that the root CA cert is installed as a trusted root cert in your system after the first time running webpack server.
 This only needs to be done once and not repeated for every project.
 On OSX this is done automatically but look for a console message on other systems.

+### Installing the root CA cert on other devices

+See `certServer` setting below and follow the directions.
+Alternatively, set a `CERT_SERVER=true` environment variable.

 ## `createBackendProxy` options

 The only required option is `backend`, everything else is optional.